ntricarichi22/Fantasyfootball/docs/CFC-PREFERENCES.md

 - Nick uses the GitHub web editor — can only commit one file at a time.
 - Give files in the right order so each commit builds cleanly.
 Standalone components first, then files that import them, page wrappers last.
 - If a deletion might break the build because something else imports it, warn and give the safe order.
-- After database changes, give a verification query.
+- After database changes, give a verification query (in a separate code block).
 - Build order: database changes → API routes → UI components.
 Foundation first.

+### When Errors Happen
+- Show the actual error message before guessing at fixes.
+If Vercel logs only show the status code, have Nick hit the URL directly to see the JSON response body.
+- If a fix doesn't work the first time, **don't keep guessing**.
+Get more diagnostic info first.
+- **NEVER guess at Supabase schemas or Sleeper player IDs.** Look it up.
+Don't invent.

 ---